 ETTE TEA, #03-25, 333 Kreta Ayer Road, Singapore 080333

 Don’t let the posh English vibes fool you, TWG (The Wellbeing Group) Tea is Singaporean through and through.
 Co-founded by Taha Bouqdib, Maranda Barnes and Rith Aum-Stievenard in 2008, TWG’s stores and cafes islandwide stock a remarkable collection of over 800 single-estate, fine harvests, and exclusive tea blends from tea-producing countries around the world.
 The brand also offers tea-making paraphernalia like tea tins, fine bone china teacups and hand-blown glass, porcelain, stoneware and cast iron teapots.

-Collaboration Tea, available online.
+Collaboration Tea, online

-With tea blends like Ooh La Orchard, Tekka Minute, and Marina Magic, its clear to see that Pin Tea is a Singaporean brand that’s proud of its roots.
+With tea blends like Ooh La Orchard, Tekka Minute, and Marina Magic, it’s clear to see that Pin Tea is a Singaporean brand that’s proud of its roots.
 Opt for bold Singapore-inspired blends like the Sentosa Sunrise which features a robust Darjeeling Black Tea or opt for cooling blends like the Kampong Glamour with sencha green tea and peppermint.

-Pin Tea, available online.
+Pin Tea, online and available at Naiise

 Gryphon Tea Company